All eyes are on whether the euro, which rose slightly, will continue to gain ground during European trading hours

 - Dallas Fed Manufacturing Index

-Today’s economic indicators include Thailand’s trade balance at 12:30, Sweden’s trade balance at 16:00, Hong Kong’s trade balance at 17:30, the UK’s CBI retail sales at 20:00, Mexico’s trade balance at 21:00,the Dallas Fed Manufacturing Index at 11:30 PM, the U.S. 6-month Treasury bill auction at 12:30 AM, and remarks by BOC Governor McClem at 2:30 AM.
+Today’s economic indicators include Thailand’s trade balance at 12:30, Sweden’s trade balance at 16:00, Hong Kong’s trade balance at 17:30, the UK’s CBI retail sales at 20:00, Mexico’s trade balance at 21:00,the Dallas Fed Manufacturing Index at 23:30, the U.S. 6-month Treasury bill auction at 24:30, and remarks by Bank of Canada Governor McClean at 26:30.
 We will be watching closely to see if the euro, which has risen slightly, continues to gain ground during European trading hours.